tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 ### I have set a validity period for a signature, but why can it still be used to download objects after it has expired?

 By default, the browser will cache objects that have been loaded successfully.
 Therefore, if you access the same URL, the cached object will be returned without requesting the server again.
-Therefore, we recommend that you use the `Cache-Control: no-cache` header during object upload to prevent browser caching (see [PUT Object](https://intl.cloud.tencent.com/document/product/436/7749) or [Initiate Multipart Upload](https://intl.cloud.tencent.com/document/product/436/7746) for details).
-Alternatively, you can specify the `response-cache-control=no-cache` request header during object download to prevent browser caching (see [GET Object](https://intl.cloud.tencent.com/document/product/436/7753) for details).
+Therefore, you are advised to use the `Cache-Control: no-cache` header during object upload to prevent browser caching (see [PUT Object](https://www.tencentcloud.com/document/product/436/7749) or [Initiate Multipart Upload](https://www.tencentcloud.com/document/product/436/7746) for details).
+Alternatively, you can specify the `response-cache-control=no-cache` request header during object download to prevent browser caching (see [GET Object](https://www.tencentcloud.com/document/product/436/7753) for details).

 ### What should I do if I upload a file on the console and "Failed to upload.
 System error." is displayed?